 As I reported on 16th March, after a period of quiescence the journal Chaos, Solitons & Fractals (CS&F) is back in business — complete with two new co-editors-in-chief, a brand new editorial board, refined aims and scope, and a new look.
 Former critics of the journal appear to have been appeased.
-But CS&F is only one of several Elsevier journals to have been attracted criticism in the past few years.
-In having as a result to constantly adopt fire-fighting mode has Reed Elsevierlost sight of the big picture?
+But CS&F is only one of several Elsevier journals to have attracted criticism in the past few years.
+In having, as a result, to constantly adopt fire-fighting mode has Reed Elsevierlost sight of the big picture?
 A recently published report by equity research firm Bernstein Research, for instance, suggests that Elsevier is currently "in denial" about Open Access (OA), a growing movement that the report's author argues poses a significant threat to the company's future profitability.
 Ironically, were Elsevier to embrace OA, and more transparent publishing practices like open peer review, it might avoid future controversies like the one to engulf CS&F, and succeed in warding off the threat to its profitability at the same time.
 Perhaps the re-launch of CS&F was a missed opportunity?

 Those who have been following the story of the nonlinear science journal Chaos, Solitons & Fractals will recall that in November 2008 Elsevier announced that the founding editor of the journal — M. S. El Naschie — was stepping down.

 The announcement came at a time when El Naschie was being subjected to a barrage of criticism, most notably in a series of critiques posted on the n-Category Cafe blog.
 The most significant of these were posted by a theoretical physicist at the Ruđer Bošković Institute in Zagreb called Zoran Škoda, and John Baez, an American mathematical physicist at the University of California, Riverside (UCR).